 - Complete your Twitter profile by updating your bio, avatar & header image.

-- Tweet on a regular basis (at least once a day).
+- Tweet on a regular basis (at least 6-7 times a day).
+I use Socialpilot to schedule my tweets in advance.

 - Retweet related and interesting stuff from other bloggers.
 Use an analyzer tool to find trending topics.

-- When sharing a blog post, make sure you share it with an image.
-You can use Twitshot to make this easier.
+- When sharing a blog post, make sure you share it with an image or better gifs/videos.

 - Always use a hashtag (#) when posting a tweet.